 Traditional forecasting methods have trouble predicting and capturing fashion trends, consumer preferences, and market dynamics.
 Traditional methods are also inadequate for considering factors like seasonality, new product introductions, or the impact of marketing and promotional activities.
 These challenges hit fashion and apparel retailers especially hard.

-Size curves-based analysis creates a graphical representation that illustrates the distribution of demand across different sizes within a specific product category, providing several benefits over traditional demand forecasting methods.
+Size curve analysis creates a graphical representation that illustrates the distribution of demand across different sizes within a specific product category, providing several benefits over traditional demand forecasting methods.
 These include:

-Size curves-based demand forecasting has become standard procedure for most apparel brands.
+Size curve-based demand forecasting has become standard procedure for most apparel brands.

 Nike

 Nike forecasts demand for its footwear: Utilizing a size curve, Nike replenishment products (make-to-stock) are forecasted and planned at the style/color level before being disaggregated to a size-level forecast.
 For example, if size ‘Small’ sells 10 percent of the volume for a given style/variety, the size bend would be set to 10 percent for ‘Small.’
 The size curve for a given style or color adds up to 100 percent.
-Size curves are used to break down style and color stock quantities to make sure target service levels (item fill rates) are met, just like the forecast.
+A size curve is used to break down style and color stock quantities to make sure target service levels (item fill rates) are met, just like the forecast.

-Nike has been able to improve its accuracy in predicting demand by utilizing size curves, which has aided the company in optimizing inventory allocation and replenishment.
+Nike has been able to improve its accuracy in predicting demand by utilizing the size curve, which has aided the company in optimizing inventory allocation and replenishment.

 Zara

-Zara uses size curves to forecast demand for its clothing, which helps ensure it has the right amount of inventory on hand to meet demand.
+Zara uses its size curve to forecast demand for clothing, which ensures that it has the right amount of inventory on hand to meet demand.

 Data Collection and Analysis

-To create accurate size curves, retailers need to collect and analyze relevant data, such as historical sales data broken down by size, product category, as well as customer insights, such as size preferences and return rates by size.
+To create an accurate size curve, retailers need to collect and analyze relevant data, such as historical sales data broken down by size, and product category, as well as customer insights, such as size preferences and return rates by size.
 By analyzing this data, retailers identify trends, size distribution patterns, and variations in demand.
-This analysis contributes to creating accurate size curves that reflect customer preferences and demand patterns.
+This analysis contributes to creating an accurate size curve that reflects customer preferences and demand patterns.

 Integrating size curves into existing demand forecasting models enhances the accuracy of forecasts and enables better inventory management.